-Military retirement pay is based on a percentage of your the base pay you received prior to retiring from active duty, or from the Guard or Reserves.
+Military retirement pay is based on a percentage of the base pay you received prior to retiring from active duty, National Guard or reserve military service.
 One of the benefits that makes military retirement pay so valuable is the built-in annual Cost of Living Adjustment (COLA).

 Related: Did you know that your military service may increase your Social Security Benefits?

-This military retirement pay COLA increase will take effect in your January 2015 payment.
+Military retirement pay COLA increases take effect in your January 2023 payment.

-If you retired under the Final Pay or High-3 retirement plans, and you have been retired for longer than one year, you should receive the full COLA increase.
-If you retired in 2014 (or plan to retire in 2014), your COLA may be affected.
-COLA is applied on a sliding scale if you retired during the calendar year.
+If you retired under the military’s Final Pay or High-3 retirement plans, you should receive the full COLA increase, as long as you have been retired for longer than one year.
+If you retire in 2024, you may not receive a full COLA increase, because DFAS applies COLA on a sliding scale for service members who retire during the calendar year.

 - January through March retirees received the full 1.5% COLA for 2014.

 - October through December retirees received no COLA in 2014.

 The reduced payment is a one-time deal, and only affects retirees during their retirement year.
 Retirees will receive the full COLA increase in subsequent years of retirement.

 If you signed up for the $30,000 career status bonus at your 15-year mark and agreed to retire under the REDUX retirement plan, you will receive a smaller cost of living adjustment each year.
 REDUX retirement recipients receive a COLA that is 1% less than CPI.
 For the 2023 COLA, REDUX retirees would only see a 7.7% COLA increase.

 One-Time Catch-Up Adjustment for REDUX Retirees.